Skip to main content

 CHEM 311 Environmental Chemistry

-This class addresses the principles of atmospheric chemistry, energy and climate changes, water chemistry, and soil chemistry.
+This course addresses the principles of atmospheric chemistry, the chemistry of climate change, water chemistry, and soil chemistry.
 During the course of the semester, students will learn the chemistry behind modern challenges to our environment.
-It will include and examination of the sources, reactions, transport, and fates of different chemical species in the environment.
-The following topics will be covered: a) atmospheric chemistry and air pollution; b) energy and climate change; c) water chemistry and water pollution; d) toxic organic compounds e) wastes, soils and sediments.
+It will include an examination of the sources, reactions, transport, and fates of different chemical species in the environment.
+While a variety of topics will be covered during the semester, the following topics will be the main areas of focus: a) atmospheric chemistry and air pollution; b) the chemistry of climate change; c) water chemistry and water pollution; d) hazardous organic compounds; and e) soil chemistry.

 Prerequisites